yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/QSPI.rst

 kernel source tree for spi-ti-qspi controller driver's DT bindings and their usage.

-For cadence-quadspi controller refer to Documentation/devicetree/bindings/mtd/cadence-quadspi.txt for DT bindings and their usage.
+For spi-cadence-quadspi controller refer to Documentation/devicetree/bindings/mtd/cadence-quadspi.txt for DT bindings and their usage.

 To configure OSPI/QSPI flash partitions and flash related DT bindings refer